ircam-ismm/como-elements/README.md

 #### https certificates
 Secure https is necessary to use sensors over webpages with iOS, and set on by default.
 Certificates matching the DNS name must be added to a folder `/certs` (not in this repository).
-See `/config/env/default.json` for changing default.
+See `/config/env/default.json` for changing default settings.

 ## Projects and Sessions

+### Projects
-### You can create different `projects` with different audio files and scripts, strored in the folder `/projects`.
+- You can create different `projects` with different audio files and scripts, strored in the folder `/projects`.
-Each projects can have different `sessions` with specfic gestures and a selection of the audio files.
-The project `default` is here to facilitate initial testing of the application.
+- The project `default` is here to facilitate initial testing of the application.
 We strongly advise to duplicate it and start you own project.

-The project loaded by the application is set in `/config/project-default.json`
+- The project loaded by the application is set in `/config/project-default.json`

-**Basic project structure**:
+### Sesssion
+- Each project can have different `sessions` with specfic gestures and a selection of the audio files.

+### Overall structure

 - **project_A** with a set of audio files stored in `/projects/project_A/audio`
   - **session_A1** with a specific gestures set